View all posts

 2) Linkage attacks: your dataset linked to other (public) data sources

-The risk of a linkage attacks is the most important reason why solely removing names does not work (anymore) as a method for anonymization.
+The risk of a linkage attack is the most important reason why solely removing names does not work (anymore) as a method for anonymization.
 With a linkage attack, the attacker combines the original data with other accessible data sources in order to uniquely identify an individual and learn (often sensitive) information about this person.

 In earlier days, the availability of data was much more limited, which partly explains why the removal of names was sufficient to preserve the privacy of individuals.
 Less available data means fewer opportunities for linking data.
 However, we are now (active) participants in a data-driven economy, where the amount of data is growing at an exponential rate.
 More data, and improving technology for gathering data will lead to increased potential for linkage attacks.
 What would one write in 10 years about the risk of a linkage attack?